Narennrs1/PHONEPE-PLUSE-VISUALIZATION/README.md

       cursor.execute(insert,values)
       mydb.commit()
 ```
-* Initially create the table based the required data and transfer the values to the table which was created.
+* Initially create the table based on the required data and transfer the values to the table which was created.
 # STEP - 4
 # Data visualization :
-* In this project i use Geo - map ,bar and pia chart for by vislization by using plotyly
+* In this project I used Geo-map, bar, and Pia chart for visualization by using Plotly
 * GEO-Map - Choropleth.
-In this project i change the name of the states base on the geojson file.
+In this project, I changed the name of the states based on the geojson file.
   ```
   url  ="https://gist.githubusercontent.com/jbrobst/56c13bbbf9d97d187fea01ca62ea5112/raw/e388c4cae20aa53cb5090210a42ebb9b765c0a36/india_states.geojson"
     response =requests.get(url)